openpreserve/scape-toolwrapper/CONTRIBUTE.md

 ### Setup IDE

-After you install eclipse and clone the repo, install the following plugins listed above.
+After you install eclipse and clone the repo, install the plugins listed above.
 To install a plugin click on Help > Eclipse Market Place and search them or just use the nice drag and drop feature and drag them from the links above.